Digital-Satellite-Club/PacSatAFSKBoard/ProcessorPins.md

 which is always powered on.  +5V goes through a current limiter to +5VAL, which power the circuits on the board that are always on, the circuits the handle the board presence/active/etc. and the board1 RF switches, and the CAN bus transceivers.
+3.3V comes in to REG\_3V3 from the bus.

-The LP3962EMP-3.3 LDO will start supplying 3.3V to REG\_3V3 and the TPSM828302ARDSR will start supplying 1.2V to REG\_1V2.
-They will also pull the PROCESSOR\_RESET pin low until their power is good, and that point they will not pull the reset line low any more (they are open drain).
+The TPSM828302ARDSR will start supplying 1.2V to REG\_1V2.
+It will also pull the PROCESSOR\_RESET pin low until their power is good, and that point they will not pull the reset line low any more (they are open drain).
 At that point the MP5073GG-P is also holding reset line low until it is enabled.
+Since the MP5073GG-P is powered by REG\_3V3 it will not let the reset line go until that power is good.

 The STWD100NYWY3F hardware watchdog will power up at that time, but the POWER\_ENABLE pin from it will be pulled high and should remain